Home

 Again we zipped over a cattle grid - whenever you hear the sound you know that you will be entering the New Forest areas where the animals have right to roam.
 You should see lots of ponies, cows and sometimes donkeys, pigs and even sheep!

-New Forest pony grazing
+New Forest ponies grazing enroute

 Woodlands and Ashurst was the next area we covered.
 There is a main line station at Ashurst, Ashurst Campsite which is run by the Forestry Commission and another pub!